robert-westenberger/knowledgebase/mathematics/discrete-mathematics/mathematical-induction.md

 7. After completing the basis and inductive step, state the conclusion, "By mathematical induction, $P(n)$ is true for all integers $n$ with $n \ge b$.

 ## Examples

+### Proving Summation Formulae
+Keep in mind that induction can't be used to derive a summation formula.
+We must already have the formukla before we can attempt to prove it by induction.